 The shocks to the housing markets finally exploded into the broader economy in September 2008.
 Fannie Mae and Freddie Mac went into conservatorship.
 Lehman Brothers declared bankruptcy.
-AIG was bailed out by the Fed and Washington Mutual and Wachovia were acquired at fire-sale prices when reluctant lenders refused to let them borrow enough cash to continue operating.
-The interbank lending markets effectively froze and the unsecured commercial paper market seized for all but the firms perceived to be most creditworthy.
+AIG [BG the oldest and the world’s largest insurance company?] was bailed out by the Fed and Washington Mutual and Wachovia [BG size of institutions?] were acquired at fire-sale prices when reluctant lenders refused to let them borrow enough cash to continue operating [WMT: They were acquired because they experienced a depositor run and they became failed banks.
+I think that the current structure makes it sound like their failure was caused by the fact that they couldn’t get additional funds in the capital markets.].
+[PA failure was for broader reasons]The interbank lending markets effectively froze and the unsecured commercial paper market seized PA up for all but the firms perceived to be most creditworthy.
 Even those firms could only borrow at high rates and for a day or two at a time.
 As banks and investors hoarded cash, credit nearly vanished and the economy was on the verge of collapse.
+DHE [This is breathless, but analytically vacuous and too typical of this chapter.]HM: Need first person stories here and below

-As the President’s Economic Report noted in 2010,things got even worse after September 2008: “Over the final four months of 2008 and the first month of 2009, the economy lost, on average, a staggering 544,000 jobs per month—the highest level of job loss since the demobilization at the end of World War II.
+As the President’s Economic Report noted in 2010 BG that, DHE [we shouldn’t be citing any ERP – they are political documents], things got even worse after September 2008: “Over the final four months of 2008 and the first month of 2009, the economy lost, on average, a staggering 544,000 jobs per month—the highest level of job loss since the demobilization at the end of World War II.
 Real GDP fell at an increasingly rapid pace: an annual rate of 2.7 percent in the third quarter of 2008, 5.4 percent in the fourth quarter of 2008, and a heart-stopping 6.4 percent in the first quarter of 2009….All told, the world economy is expected to have contracted 1.1 percent in 2009 from the year before—the first annual decline in world output in more than half a century.”
+[WMT: What not use our own language?]
+[KH: It is dangerous to quote The Economic Report of the President, given that it’s released by an Administration and it represents a particular view of the world and a particular policy agenda.
+If we are just providing economic data, then let’s provide that data without quoting the ERP.
+If we are going to quote a President/Administration, we should lean toward doing this for statements about policy, policy intent, or their analysis of the economic/financial situation and how it affects their policy prescriptions, rather than their particular presentation of data.
+Recommendation: On page 13, strike the ERP reference and instead just provide the data/facts.]

 U.S. Economic Pain: The link between the financial system and specific sectors